This blog post is part of a comprehensive series of articles designed to help small business owners succeed online.

 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more websites are now powered by WordPress.
+In fact, more and more websites and blogs are now powered by the WordPress CMS application.

-WordPress is so popular, that trying to keep up with the latest statistics on WordPress is very difficult because the information changes so often.
+WordPress is so popular, that keeping up with the latest statistics on WordPress is quite difficult because the information changes so frequently.

 For example, at the time this post was written, here is the number of downloads of the latest WordPress version …